salms358/Gainz-By-Salmz/README.md

     The website was working the same across Microsoft edge, firefox and google chrome.

-      The website had colours that can easily be told apart from so it is easier for users to navigate around the page.
+    The website has contrasting-colours so it is easier for users to read the information.

     The form is validated the submit button leads to the opening of the code institute 'congratulations' page.
 Moreover, if the user misses out on a field the form cannot be submitted and the user will be told to complete the field they missed out on for their form to be submitted.

     ## Validator testing